 “He was just awesome,” she said.
-“He had the nurse come out and keep my family and friends updated every two hours since it was such a long surgery.”
+“The nurse would come out and update my husband on the phone every two hours since it was such a long surgery.”

 Kane removed Micciche’s ovaries and peritoneum and scraped cancerous growth off her diaphragm, liver and small intestine.
 A 90-minute heated chemotherapy session followed.

 Her first scan in December came back cancer-free.
 She’ll be back in March for another, with quarterly scans for the next three years.

 Kane told Micciche if the cancer returns after two years, he’ll perform another cytoreduction and HIPEC.